Etcd Backup and Restore¶

 /var/lib/rancher/rke2/server/db/etcd-old-%date%/.
 Then RKE2 will attempt to restore the snapshot by creating a new data directory, then starting etcd with a new RKE2 cluster with one etcd member.

-To restore the cluster from backup, run RKE2 with the
+To restore the cluster from backup, first you need to stop RKE2 service if its enabled via systemd.
+Once stopped, run RKE2 with the

 --cluster-reset option, with the